 - Forskolin comes from a plant called Coleus forskohlii.

-- In theory, forskolin aids weight loss by helping create enzymes called lipase and adenosine.
+- In theory, forskolin aids weight loss by helping create enzymes called lipase and adenylate cyclase.

 Forskolin is a plant supplement derived from the root of a member of the mint family known as the Indian coleus that grows in Thailand, Nepal, and parts of India.